GMG-Special-Projects-Desk/iotea/README.md

-By default this script just outputs what its sees in the console.
-It is also setup to send data to an S3 bucket through AWS Kinesis if you want to use that.
-We used Kinesis for convenience bvut it is by no means necessary you can store the parsed data wherever you want.
+By default this script just outputs what it sees in the console.
+It is also set up to send data to an S3 bucket through AWS Kinesis if you want to use that.
+We used Kinesis for convenience but it is by no means necessary; you can store the parsed data wherever you want.

 This script only parses HTTP and HTTPS packets.
 It is not meant to be a comprehensive look at all the traffic going over the network.
-Its just enough so that you can get a sense of what the devices you own are saying to their servers.
+It's just enough so that you can get a sense of what the devices you own are saying to their servers.